 4 TIMES A YEAR FROM 2021

-However, even though the level 1 exam will be available 4 times per annum, you will be able to register only twice a year!
+However, even though the level 1 exam will be available 4 times a year, you will be able to register only twice a year!
 That’s because CFA Institute wants to stick to the official rule of 6 months minimum between exams.
 So: